IsaacLuo/SnapGeneFileReader/README.rst

 .. code:: bash

     python -m pytest
-    (or simply "pytest")
+    # or simply "pytest"

 Licence = MIT
 -------------

 SnapGene Reader is an open-source software originally written by `Isaac Luo <https://github.com/IsaacLuo>`_ at the Cai Lab.
-This fork is released on `Github <https://github.com/Edinburgh-Genome-Foundry/SnapGeneReader>`_ under the MIT licence (Copyright Isaac Luo and Cai Lab) and maintained by the Edinburgh Genome Foundry.
-Everyone is welcome to contribute.
+This fork is released on `Github <https://github.com/Edinburgh-Genome-Foundry/SnapGeneReader>`_ under the MIT licence.
+Everyone is welcome to contribute!